 Al and Dina’s entrepreneurial spirit was in full force as they explored new business ventures together, starting a small monthly magazine for the Hispanic market, UNO Magazine.
 This led them into a new career path and the pair soon opened a graphic design company, Park Avenue Design.
 Their hard work and determination was always at the core of everything in which they embarked.
 In 1988, with publishing and design experience under their belts, Al and Dina decided to purchase Lowrider Magazine, knowing they could turn it into a successful publication.
 In 1997, they decided to sell the country's number one Automotive magazine to a larger publishing company.

 After moving to Sonoma County for a change of pace, Al and Dina had the itch to do something else.
-In 1998, Al decided to plant a four acre hobby vineyard around their property, focusing on their favorite varietal - Cabernet Sauvignon.
+In 1999, Al planted a hobby vineyard around their 40 acre estate, focusing on their favorite varietal - Cabernet Sauvignon.
 Al started by taking an extensive viticulture course at Santa Rosa Junior College to learn how to properly make wine.

 "Al himself personally planted the Aldina vineyard.
 In the early mornings of fall we walk the vineyards to determine the optimal maturity level by tasting the fruit for the tannin structure and flavors.
 It is easy to see Al's love and his passion for his vineyard." - Belen Ceja, Aldina Winemaker